ring-clojure/ring/SPEC-2.md

 #### :ring.request/body

-A representation of the request body that satisfies the `StreamableRequestBody` protocol.
+A representation of the request body that must satisfy the `StreamableRequestBody` protocol.

 ```clojure